bright/new-www/content/jobs/reactnative-developer.md

 ## **we would also appreciate if you have**

-* experience with web development in React/Gatsby
+* experience with web development in React
 * good knowledge of UX and design guidelines for both Android and iOS platform

 ## **what you will find in our Bright Team 🧡**